Get started with Balena Fin (CM3) and Node.js

 Alternatively, by clicking on the toggle section of the download button, you also have the option to download just a configuration file (

 config.json) rather than an entire image.

-The next step is to flash the downloaded image onto your Balena Fin (CM3)'s internal eMMC.
-The easiest way to flash the image onto the device is using balena’s Etcher.
-Support for the CM3L is available on Etcher starting from version 1.2.1 for OSX and Windows (Windows still needs the Raspberry Pi Foundation usbboot drivers installed).
+Next you will need to flash the downloaded image onto your Balena Fin (CM3)'s internal eMMC.
+To flash the image onto the device, we suggest using balena’s Etcher.
+Support for the Balena Fin (CM3) is available on Etcher starting from version 1.2.1 for OSX and Windows (Windows requires the Raspberry Pi Foundation usbboot drivers to be installed).

-The Raspberry Pi Foundation provides a tool that allows the Compute Module to expose the eMMC as a mass storage device that can be flashed like any other media.
-If you want to use the tool provided by the Raspberry Pi Foundation instead, please follow their instructions here.
+If you want to use the tool provided by the Raspberry Pi Foundation for flashing instead, please follow their instructions here.

-After a couple of seconds, the balena Fin eMMC should be detected on your computer by Etcher, which will initialize and list the board as a Compute Module based device (naming might change in the future).
-Select the downloaded image and press the “Flash!” button.
+The Balena Fin (CM3) eMMC should be detected on your computer by Etcher, after a couple of seconds, which will initialize and list the board as a Compute Module based device.
+Select the downloaded image and press the "Flash!" button.

-After flash is complete, power off your balena Fin and unplug the DEBUG micro-USB cable.
-Powering the balena Fin on will now result in the device booting from the freshly-written eMMC.
+After flashing is complete, power off your Balena Fin (CM3) and unplug the programming micro-USB cable.
+Powering the Balena Fin (CM3) on will now allow the device to boot the balena OS image from the eMMC.

-Note: You can flash several Balena Fin (CM3)s with the same OS image file and all the devices will boot and provision into your application's fleet.
+Note: You can flash several Balena Fin (CM3)s with the same OS image file and subsequent devices will boot and provision into your fleet.
 You can also disable the auto-ejecting or validation steps from the Etcher settings panel.

 balena login command on the terminal: